 Editing Send Routing

-Double-clicking on the send in the processor box will re-display the patchbay dialog that gives full control over the routing of the send.
+Double-clicking on the send in the processor box will re-display the patchbay dialog that gives full control over the routing of the send, as well as additional controls: gain fader, panner, signal meter, and phase inverter.